2026 Open House – Preserving & Celebrating Community

 When you come to the Morse Farm, you can walk the trails which Wayne Morse and his family enjoyed.
 Bring your dog to exercise in the fenced Off Leash Dog Area in the lower east pasture where Morse trained champion horses in an oval riding ring.
 Or find a quiet place to enjoy a book as the Morse daughters often did.

 Throughout Eugene, there are more places to discover Morse — and Eugene — history.
-Take one of the tours below or visit the Mims House and the Shelton McMurphey Johnson House across town near Skinner Butte.
+Take one of the tours below, or visit the Mims House and the Shelton McMurphey Johnson House across town near Skinner Butte.

 - On the Trail of the Tiger, travels around Eugene and the University of Oregon, offering opportunities to learn about a remarkable Oregonian and reflect on his legacies.
 Download our tour brochure PDF (2 legal size 8.5×14 pages).
 Information about the Wayne Morse Free Speech Plaza in downtown Eugene is available by clicking here.